coryodaniel/bonny/README.md

 ## Running outside of a cluster

-Running an operator outside of kubernetes is not recommended for production use, but can be very useful when testing.
+Running an operator outside of Kubernetes is not recommended for production use, but can be very useful when testing.

 To start your operator and connect it to an existing cluster, one must first:
 1. Have configured your operator.
 The above example is a good place to start.